Five Ways to Optimize Mobile Website Performance

 1. Simplicity: Simplicity in design, aesthetic look up and clean architecture are must have’s for your mobile website design.
 Optimizing speed is more about including what’s required on your site, and adding just that.
 Heavier; messy the lookup, poor will be the user experience and greater be the loading time.
 Hence:

 - Use JS and CSS for clean and interactive design.

-Split your sites content into multiple pages, allowing users to browse through site in a systematic way.
-Present what's required and where it is required.
+2. Divide and Conquer: Split your site’s content into multiple pages, allowing users to browse through the site in a systematic way.
+Present what’s required and where it is required.
 Use optimized images, and use minimum redirects throughout.

-, avoiding over work and sacrificing user experience tend to go for almost same visual design for mobile version; this however, is a grave mistake at times.
-Site menu should be ideal for mobile layout.
-Number of pages might increase, but user's interactions will be much better.
-Similarly, place onscreen navigation buttons where most visible.
+4. Navigation: Most websites optimization service providers, avoiding overwork and sacrificing user experience tend to go for almost the same visual design for mobile version; this, however, is a grave mistake at times.
+The responsive web design is ideal for the mobile layout that enhances the user experience.
+The number of pages might increase, but the user’s interactions will be much better.
+Similarly, place onscreen navigation buttons were most visible.

-Instead of using traditional form field elements mainly text boxes to integrate forms, exploit different platform's form elements including sliders, widgets, field zooms, pop ups, checkboxes, select lists and other to ensure user friendly form, those are much easier to work with on mobile screens.
+5.Forms: Instead of using traditional form field elements mainly text boxes to integrate forms, exploit different platform’s form elements including sliders, widgets, field zooms, pop-ups, checkboxes, select lists, and other to ensure user-friendly form, those are much easier to work with on mobile screens.